-Judge Leon Ford III Lecture in History
+Judge Leon Ford III Lecture

 The Honorable Judge Leon Ford, III

 Judge Leon Ford, III's longtime association with Southeastern Louisiana University began when he received his undergraduate degree from Southeastern in 1951.
 His love of the University was evident to all who knew him.

 In 2001, Judge Ford established one of two endowed chairs at the University: The Leon Ford Family Chair in Regional Studies as well as an endowed professorship in his wife Ginger's memory.

 Following his graduation from Southeastern, Judge Ford earned his Juris Doctor degree from Louisiana State University Law School.
 He entered the U.S. Air Force in 1952 and served as Staff Judge Advocate of the 8th Fighter Bomber Wing.

 He was first elected City Court Judge of Hammond in 1966 and was elected without opposition in 1972, serving there until his election to the 21 st Judicial District Court bench in 1974.

 Judge Ford's passion was the history of Hammond and the Florida Parishes.
 His love of the railroad, airplanes, and Tangipahoa Parish were well known throughout the community.
 During his lifetime, Judge Ford worked to assemble an extensive photographic library of southeast Louisiana and southern Mississippi.
 His collection of photographs, maps, and writings are now owned by the Ford Family Charitable Foundation and housed at Southeastern Louisiana University's Center for Southeast Louisiana Studies.